Admission requirements

 Clearly, some bachelor’s degrees are intrinsically more suitable for specific specialisations.
 For example: a molecular biology bachelor’s degree fits better with the 'Fundamental Neuroscience' or 'Drug Development and Neurohealth' specialisations than with the Clinical Psychology or Neuropsychology specialisations.

 The reverse is true for a bachelor’s degree with a focus on clinical psychology.
 At the same time, there are no strict exclusives.
-To give an example: a candidate with a bachelor’s degree in political sciences or history may have taken a one-year break to work in a neuroscience lab, where he/she might have shown great talent for experimental work, statistics and programming, as evidenced by an excellent motivation letter, and perhaps even a co-authorship on a conference abstract or paper.
-An application of this candidate to for example the Cognitive Neuroscience specialisation may well be competitive.
+To give an example: an applicant with a bachelor’s degree in political sciences or history may have taken a one-year break to work in a neuroscience lab, where he/she might have shown great talent for experimental work, statistics and programming, as evidenced by an excellent motivation letter, and perhaps even a co-authorship on a conference abstract or paper.
+An application of this applicant to for example the Cognitive Neuroscience specialisation may well be competitive.
 Such applications are exceptional, but some have been successful in the past.
 Therefore, you should highlight in your application all aspects and strengths of your background that make you a fitting candidate for your chosen specialisation.

 Equivalent bachelor's degree

-Students need to have a bachelor’s degree that is equivalent to a Dutch university bachelor’s degree.
+Applicants need to have a bachelor’s degree that is equivalent to a Dutch university bachelor’s degree.
 In order to determine if a bachelor’s degree is equivalent to a Dutch university bachelor’s degree, the Board of Admissions makes use of NUFFIC diploma recognition.
 NUFFIC issues recommendations on the value of higher or secondary education diplomas obtained outside the Netherlands.
 Where possible, the foreign diploma is compared to a Dutch diploma.
 As well as evaluating the diploma, NUFFIC is also able to determine whether a study programme or an educational institution is officially recognised.
 Bachelor’s degrees that NUFFIC judges as non-equivalent to a Dutch university bachelor’s degree will not be admitted.
 If you are uncertain whether your bachelor’s degree is equivalent to a Dutch university bachelor’s degree you are strongly advised to submit a request via the NUFFIC website to have this checked prior to submitting your application.

 Additional requirements